vitejs/vite/docs/guide/env-and-mode.md

 - **`import.meta.env.SSR`**: {boolean} whether the app is running in the [server](./ssr.md#conditional-logic).

-### Production Replacement

-During production, these env variables are replaced by [esbuild defines](https://esbuild.github.io/api/#define).
-It is therefore recommended to always reference them using the full static string.
-For example, dynamic key access like `import.meta.env[key]` will only work if the `key` is constant folded.

 ## `.env` Files

 Vite uses [dotenv](https://github.com/motdotla/dotenv) to load additional environment variables from the following files in your [environment directory](/config/shared-options.md#envdir):